lihararora/lihararora.github.io/_pages/about.md

 My name is Rahil.
 I am a Security Enthusiast, living and working in Seattle area.
 I graduated from the [Johns Hopkins Universty - Information Security Institute](http://isi.jhu.edu) with a Master's in Security Informatics.
 My primary areas of interest include Web Application/Product Security, Cloud Security, and Red Teaming.
 [Email me](mailto:contact@rahilarora.com) to get more professional information (or to request my CV).
 I enjoy playing sports (mostly tennis and ping pong) and other fitness activities such as cardio kickboxing and running.
 I'm currently hooked to [Les Mills' Bodycombat workouts](https://www.lesmills.com/us/workouts/fitness-classes/bodycombat/).

-I plan to use this website as medium to share my thoughts on some security topics and also share anything interested that I learn outside security realm!
+I plan to use this website as medium to share my thoughts on security stuff and things I learn outside the world of cybersecurity.
+If you like memes, check out this [cybersecurity memes collection](https://vuln.management/memes/) I'm tying to build.
+Feel free to send me any interesting memes you think should be in this collection.

 Have questions or suggestions?
-Feel free to either comment below or [email me](mailto:contact@rahilarora.com) or contact me on [Twitter](https://twitter.com/lihararora).
+Feel free to [email me](mailto:contact@rahilarora.com) or contact me on [Twitter](https://twitter.com/lihararora).

 Thanks for reading!